FactoryBoy/factory_boy/README.rst

     obj = UserFactory.stub()

-You can use the Factory class as a shortcut for the default build strategy:
+You can use the Factory class as a shortcut for the default instantiation strategy:

 .. code-block:: python

-    # Same as UserFactory.build()
+    # Same as UserFactory.create()
     user = UserFactory()